The key to a healthy and thriving tree begins with proper planting. Once planted, learn how to care for your newly planted and maturing trees.

 - September-October: once every 2 weeks

-- October-March: once a month during times when the temperature is over 50 degrees
+- November-March: once a month during times when the temperature is over 50 degrees

 Mulch helps maintain soil moisture, reduces soil erosion, prevents weeds from competing for water and nutrients, and keeps mowers away from the tree trunk.
 Maintain a 3-inch deep, 3- to 4-foot-wide circle of mulch on top of the soil around the base of your tree.
 Keep the mulch several inches away from the trunk, so that the tree's trunk flare can "breathe" (Fig. 2).